backdrop-contrib/slide_show_recipe/README.md

 This module is a simple config recipe that simply adds and updates config on your site to implement a simple slideshow using the Flexslider module and Flexslider views.

+We have also added an install file to add some sample content.
+Please install **Slideshow Sample Content** module for this.

 **This recipe is still under development**, but suitable for testing and feedback.
 We appreciate your ideas and input.